ProceduresGovernment

 #permalink to section

-At third quarter of 2024, the states with the highest rate of labor informality in Court Judges, Directors and Managers in Legal Services and Law Enforcement were Yucatán (100%), Tamaulipas (100%), and Durango (100%).
+At first quarter of 2025, the states with the highest rate of labor informality in Court Judges, Directors and Managers in Legal Services and Law Enforcement were Quintana Roo (100%), Oaxaca (100%), and Nuevo León (100%).

 Labor Informality by Age and Education